 The Masters Candidate Program is designed for motivated undergraduate students with high academic standing.
 Depending on the program of study, master's degree requirements may be completed with one year of additional full-time academic work.

-Students can schedule an appointment with an adviser in the Graduate Student and Academic Services Office, LaCava 295, to discuss the admission process and academic options.
-Master's Candidate Program information sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
-Information session and workshop dates are posted in MyBentley in the Master's Candidate Program section within Academics.
+Students can schedule an appointment with an advisor in the Graduate Student and Academic Services Office, LaCava 295, to discuss the admission process and academic options.
+Masters Candidate Program information sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
+Information session and workshop dates are posted in MyBentley in the Masters Candidate Program section within Academics.

 - Students in the Masters Candidate Program may be able to earn both a bachelor’s and master’s degree in five or more years depending on their personal and professional circumstances.

 - Get a head start on your graduate program by taking graduate courses (Maximum of 6 credits) in a blended term during the final (spring or fall) term of your senior year.

 - Participate in co-curricular programs designed to support academic goals and success as you transition to graduate school.

-- Take advantage of individual advising from a Graduate School Academic Adviser.
+- Take advantage of individual advising from a Graduate School Academic Advisor.

 - Waive the Graduate Management Admission Test (GMAT) or Graduate Records Exam (GRE) requirement for admission.
 This is required if you are planning on applying for merit-based aid.

 - Satisfy the 150 academic-credit-hour requirement to sit for the CPA exam in Massachusetts and many other states.